-Students focus on environmental management through the examination and application of sustainability principles.
-They explore the value and management of the biosphere by examining the concept of biodiversity and the services provided to all living things.
-They analyse the processes that threaten biodiversity and apply scientific principles in evaluating biodiversity management strategies for a selected threatened endemic species.
-Students use a selected environmental science case study with reference to the principles of sustainability and environmental management to explore management at an Earth systems scale, including impact on the atmosphere, biosphere, hydrosphere lithosphere.
+Students focus on environmental management through the application of sustainability principles.
+They explore the value of the biosphere to all living things by examining the concept of biodiversity and the ecosystem services important for human health and well-being.
+They analyse the processes that threaten biodiversity and evaluate biodiversity management strategies for a selected threatened endemic animal or plant species.
+Students use a selected environmental science case study with reference principles to sustainability and environmental management strategies to explore management from an Earth systems perspective, including impacts on the atmosphere, biosphere, hydrosphere and lithosphere.

-- Explain the importance of Earth's biodiversity, analyse the threats to biodiversity, and evaluate management strategies to maintain biodiversity in the context of one selected threatened endemic species. - Explain the principles of sustainability and environmental management and analyse and evaluate a selected environmental science case study.
+- Explain the importance of Earth's biodiversity and how it has changed over time, analyse the threats to biodiversity, and evaluate management strategies to maintain biodiversity in the context of one selected threatened endemic species. - 2.
+Explain how sustainability principles relate to environmental management, analyse how stakeholder perspectives can influence environmental decision-making, and evaluate the effectiveness of environmental management strategies in a selected case study.

-HOW CAN THE IMPACTS OF HUMAN ENERGY USE BE REDUCED?
+HOW CAN CLIMATE CHANGE AND THE IMPACTS OF HUMAN ENERGY USE BE MANAGED?